moleculerjs/site/source/docs/0.13/middlewares.md

 ## Internal middlewares
 Many integrated features have been exposed to internal middlewares.
 These middlewares are loaded by default when broker is created.
-You can turn off it with the `internalMiddlewares: false` broker option.
-In this case you have to add what you need in the `middlewares: []` broker option.
+It can be turned off with the `internalMiddlewares: false` in broker option.
+In this case you must add what you need in the `middlewares: []` broker option.

 **Internal middlewares**